 - Peat-free & organic soil: CO2-saving composition

-- Aglaonema commutatum ‘Silver Bay’: With this cultivar, the green leaves are tinged silver in the centre.
+- Aglaonema commutatum ‘Silver Bay’: this Aglaonema variety’s leaves are green at the margins and tinged silver in the centre.